 My work is distinctively low-tech and characterised by obliterated, incised, scratched, scraped and layered paint surfaces, often painted over Polaroids.

 Part of my childhood was spent in Kenya, and my work is still informed by the intense sensations I felt as a wee girl in the wide, colourful Rift Valley and vibrant, bustling Nairobi.
-Visiting the Olduvai Gorge dig site in Tanzania where the earliest human remains had been found, implanted in me the idea that we are outlived by things; belongings we choose, make, inherit, or pass on, and that our very bones will after all become simply artefacts from a life.
+Visiting the Olduvai Gorge dig site in Tanzania where the earliest human remains had been found to date, left me with the positive idea that we are outlived by things; belongings we choose, make, inherit, pass on, and that our very bones will after all become simply artefacts.

 Browse recent Kudirka paintings, prints and drawings, and some earlier works (that were made under the name Sarah K Davenport).